Search the Consumer Beware List

 On this page Skip this page navigation

-The Ministry of Government and Consumer Services maintains this searchable list of businesses that have either:
+The Ministry of Public and Business Service Delivery maintains this searchable list of businesses that have either:

 - not answered the ministry after they were sent 2 notifications about a consumer complaint